Together Housing, Lancashire & South & West Yorkshire

-The scheme was procured using the ProcurePlus framework, the first domestic Ground Source Heat Pump replacement program procured via a framework in this way.
-Together Housing have made a significant commitment to renewable heat they are leading the way in rolling out large scale deployment of renewable heat technology.
+The scheme was procured using the ProcurePlus framework, the first domestic ground source heat pump replacement program procured via a framework in this way.
+Together Housing has made a significant commitment to renewable heat they are leading the way in rolling out large scale deployment of renewable heat technology.

 Ground Source Review: Together Housing | Together & Kensa Group